 All about the rent payment.
 In addition to specifying how much the rent is each month, you should also include information to the tenant on how to pay it.
 Information such as where to mail the rent and what forms of payment you accept are standard additions.
 Your property lawyer Decatur GA residents trust may remind you to include information about late payments as well.

 Deposit and additional fees.
 Your lease should include the deposit requirement, which is usually the first and last month’s rent.
 If you have a cleaning deposit or other fees, you’ll want to clearly detail those as well.

 Utilities.
 You may overlook this part, but it’s important to include.
 Even if you aren’t providing any of the utilities, you should put them in the lease and specify that the tenant is responsible for them.
 You’ll also want to specify any landscaping rules you may have in terms of cutting the grass and shoveling the snow.

 Condition of the property.
 It’s a good idea to detail the condition of the property in the lease.
 Your property lawyer Decatur GA offers may suggest you include an itemized list of every room in your home and specify the condition of the walls, doors, windows, and floors in that list.
 You and the tenant should sign this paper stating you agree on the condition of the property.

 Behavior limits.
 You, as the landlord, have a right to restrict loud noise, number of occupants, use of the party, pets, and even smoking on your property.
 You may want to prohibit the use of waterbeds or candles, for example.
 You can include anything you want as long as it’s not discriminatory or breaks your state’s laws.

 These are just some of the common things included in a lease when you are renting a property.
-You may want to call a property lawyer Decatur GA residents rely on to help you draft your lease and make sure you are protected by calling Andrew R. Lynch, P.C. at 404-373-7735 today.
+You may want to call a property lawyer Decatur GA residents rely on to help you draft your lease and make sure you are protected by calling The Lynch Law Group at 404-373-7735 today.